sparsh-ai/recohut/01-foundations/data-engineering/data-engineering.md

 ![](https://user-images.githubusercontent.com/62965911/213917818-65a2146a-5eb3-4818-861f-5bad0155b8d0.svg)

+With the advent of cloud computing, the amount of data generated every moment reached an unprecedented scale.
+The discipline of data science flourishes in this environment, deriving knowledge and insights from massive amounts of data.
+As data science becomes critical to business, its processes must be treated with the same rigor as other components of business IT.
+For example, software engineering teams today embrace DevOps to develop and operate services with 99.99999% availability guarantees.
+Data engineering brings a similar rigor to data science, so data-centric processes run reliably, smoothly, and in a compliant way.

+The goal of data engineering is to make large and complex data accessible for others to interpret.
+When data — both structured and unstructured — enters a company’s systems, data engineers are the first people to get their hands on it.
+Data engineering also sees to the creation of data management systems and infrastructure that allows data scientists and analysts to access, process and analyze data with ease.
+This includes building data lakes, warehouses, and marts and creating data access and retrieval systems.
+It is a very important component of the data life cycle which enables organizations to effectively collect, manage and use large volumes of data.
+Data engineering is where software engineering, cloud and DevOps meet.

 The Data Engineering Ecosystem includes several different components.
 It includes disparate data types, formats, and sources of data.
 Data Pipelines gather data from multiple sources, transform it into analytics-ready data, and make it available to data consumers for analytics and decision-making.
 Data repositories, such as relational and non-relational databases, data warehouses, data marts, data lakes, and big data stores process and store this data.
 Data Integration Platforms combine disparate data into a unified view for the data consumers.
 You will learn about each of these components.
 You will also learn about Big Data and the use of some of the Big Data processing tools.

-The goal of data engineering is to make large and complex data accessible for others to interpret.
-When data — both structured and unstructured — enters a company’s systems, data engineers are the first people to get their hands on it.

-Data engineering is the art of designing, building, and maintaining the systems and infrastructure used to collect, store, process, and analyze data.

-Data engineering also sees to the creation of data management systems and infrastructure that allows data scientists and analysts to access, process and analyze data with ease.
-This includes building data lakes, warehouses, and marts and creating data access and retrieval systems.
-It is a very important component of the data life cycle which enables organizations to effectively collect, manage and use large volumes of data.
-Data engineering is where software engineering, cloud and DevOps meet.

 ## How it works?